BastienBYRA/CPE-Mapper/ROADMAP.md

 # TODO

+## Database Entries
+- Adding new entries to the [CPE database](data/cpe-mapper.json)

 ## Mandatory (for 1.0.0)
 - [ ] Create CI/CD pipelines for both the NPM package and Docker build
 - [ ] Write documentation (README.md or GitHub Wiki section)
 - [ ] Add license header to each file with author information
-- [ ] Add atleast 25+ mapping to have something to work off
+- [ ] Add at least 25+ mappings to have something to work off
-- [ ] Add the flag `--override-cpe` on the `apply` command : Tell the program that it can override the CPE from the given SBOM file
+- [ ] Add the flag `--override-cpe` on the `apply` command: tell the program that it can override the CPE from the given SBOM file

 ## High Priority
 - [ ] Improve `apply` command with `--custom-db-path` and `--custom-db-url` options, allowing users to provide a custom CPE mapping database